 The first three columns contain the model name, page number, and solution times.
 The solution time is the elapsed time measured on a machine running Windows Vista with a 2.6 GHz AMD Athlon X2 Dual Core 500 CPU and 2 GB of RAM.
-For models with a sequential solution strategy, the Solution Time column shows the elapsed time for the longest solution step.
+For models with a sequential solution strategy, the Solution Time column shows the combined solution time for all solution steps.